lski/webpack-babel-typescript-react-template/Readme.md

 It would be ideal if:

 -   I will add a module/nomodule split for output as soon as it lands in webpack 5+
--   Consider adding husky hooks.
-The only reason not too is that it can be bypassed.
 -   Add Dockerfile for docker development
 -   This project either prepared for testing or added generic testing in ready for the developer, but need to decide on Cypress or Jest.
 -   Add manifest files to public for PWA support